Jerusalem during the Second Temple period: Hasmonean water works

 As Jerusalem grew so did the demand for water, of which the city had inadequate supplies.
 Water works were therefore built to convey water to a storage pool northwest of the Temple Mount, draining both Beit Zeita stream and the Tyropoeon.
 The tunnel is 80 meters long, approximately 1.20 ft wide, and 12 ft high at its tallest point.
 The "Hasmonean tunnel" or "Hasmonean viaduct", as it is known, was unearthed during excavations by the Israeli Ministry of Religious Affairs in 1985 and is currently accessible through the Western Wall Tunnel.
 The exact mining date has not yet been ascertained, and while some date it as early as the First Temple period, it certainly precedes Herod.

 Besides rock-hewn and plastered cisterns, a regular feature of many homes, the inhabitants of Jerusalem also made use of public storage pools.
 These included the Pools of Bethesda, north of the Temple Mount, and Hezekiah's Pool, north of the Tower of David.
 Pools north of the Temple Mount probably served the Temple as well, their water used for washing the altar and courtyard of blood, as well as for watering the livestock used as sacrifice.
 It is unclear exactly when the pools were constructed, but they were certainly expanded during the Hasmonean period due to Jerusalem's increased need for water.

 The Hasmonean period also witnessed efforts to deliver water to Jerusalem from further afield.
 It was probably during Alexander Jannæus' reign that the lower aqueduct was hewn, transporting water from the spring of Ein Eitam (near Bethlehem) to the vicinity of the Temple Mount.
 As Ein Eitam's altitude is only 30 meters higher than that of the mount, this was a significant feat of technology and engineering.
 The aqueduct had to bypass several ridges to reach its destination and is therefore very twisted, requiring it to maintain a slope of three feet for every mile.
 To make it shorter, a 400 meters tunnel was carved below the Jabel Mukaber ridge.

-Herodian period
+Herodian period (37–4 BCE)

 Much like other eras in the history of Second Temple period Jerusalem, King Herod's rule was characterized by contrast and contradictions.
 Like Herod's personality, it was a time of grandeur and excess.
 The contrast between the pagan city and the holy Temple that stood in its midst, or between the cruel and murderous king versus the entrepreneur who adorned the city in splendor and luxury, have fueled massive interest in the history of the city at one of its most significant points.